Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 How should HONEXT® panels be transported, handled and stored?

-HONEXT® panels must remain flat during transportation and storage, with the front side always facing up.
+HONEXT® boards must remain flat during transportation and storage, with the front side always facing up.
 They must be stacked by dimensions and mounted on supports or chocks that allow the batches to be lifted and handled without damaging the material.
 We recommend HONEXT® pallets to contain a maximum of 30 panels.
 The edges must be protected whenever the material is handled, especially when unpacking it.

 Can HONEXT® be laminated?